Help us change the lives of billions of farm animals

-Join us in calling on the UK Government to ensure farm animal welfare remains at the heart of the Bill and of agriculture policy in England; while we continue to work to ensure higher farm welfare remains a priority in Wales too.
+Join us in calling on your MP to ensure farm animal welfare remains at the heart of the Bill and of agriculture policy in England; while we continue to work to ensure higher farm welfare remains a priority in Wales too.

 Why we need a change

 Farm animals are sentient beings, they can feel pleasure and pain, and we have a responsibility to safeguard their welfare.
 While progress has been made, there are still improvements we can make to achieve the highest welfare standards for farm animals.

 As the UK leaves the EU, the Agriculture Bill is providing a once in a generation opportunity to radically transform the way farming works and the welfare standards of products that we eat.

 The policies set out in the Agriculture Bill could mean we move closer to the end of:

 - confining pregnant and nursing pigs in farrowing crates

 - farming ducks without full body access to water

 - dairy cows suffering from lameness and mastitis (an infection of the udders)

 It can also ensure that all animal products are labelled, so shoppers can identify farming systems and method of slaughter.